fideus-labs/ome-ngff-scientific-ai/README.md

 What we do:
 - "We specialize in biomedical imaging infrastructure"
-- "Active contributors to OME-NGFF and related tools"
+- "We're active contributors to OME-NGFF and related tools"
-- "Committed to open science and open source"
+- "We're committed to open science and open source"

 Not a sales pitch:
 - "We're here to help the community"
 - "Whether that's with us or on your own"

-What we can help with:
-- "If you need help getting started or integrating OME-NGFF"
-- "We offer training, consulting, integration support"
 - "Happy to chat after the talk or during breaks"

 Timing: 30 seconds - brief and humble